seamusdemora/seamusdemora.github.io/MacPorts.md

 ### Finding and installing ports:

-You may search for ports to install:
+You may search for ports to install, and get additional information on those ports:

 	port search <portname>
+	port info <portname>

 where `<portname>` is the name of the port you are searching for, or a partial name.
 To install a port you've chosen, you need to run the port install command as the Unix superuser: